Study 7: Sharing, honesty, responsibility and consequences – Acts 4:32-5:42

 Next time you feel challenged to share any belongings then remember to claim these promises.

 Luke, as he writes this Chapter is very careful to contrast two men, and we should take note of this if we are to really be in the centre of God’s plan for us.
-The first man is the one the apostles called Barnabas (Son of Encouragement).
+The first man is the one the apostles called Barnabas (Son of encouragement).
 He sold a field and brought the proceeds of the sale and put it at the apostles’ feet.
 This man was a Levite.
-They could trace his line all the way back to the tribe of Levi (the son of Jacob) – this Tribe was the priestly Tribe.
-Levi was not given any land allocation in the Promised Land whereas all the other Tribes were.
-Instead this Tribe was given 48 cities from within the allocation to the other Tribes, together with the land around them.
+They could trace his line all the way back to the tribe of Levi (the son of Jacob) – this tribe was the priestly tribe.
+Levi was not given any land allocation in the Promised Land, whereas all the other tribes were.
+Instead this tribe was given forty-eight cities from within the allocation to the other tribes, together with the land around them.
 (Numbers 35:1-5).
-These people were therefore Priests in Israel, and so therefore was Barnabas.
+These people were, therefore, priests in Israel and so, therefore, was Barnabas.